Bobbie Barwell: Legacy

 Barwell was the subject of an exhibition at Ashburton Art Gallery and Museum, Bobbie Barwell: Capturing People and Places, which ran from 28 September to 18 December 2022.
 The museum also holds a number of Barwell's drawings and sketches, and her Kodak Autographic roll film camera.
 Although Barwell took some of her glass plate negatives when she sold Barwell Studios in 1947, the ones that remained were destroyed.

-Te Papa Tongarewa Museum of New Zealand holds eight landscape photographs by Barwell Studios.
+The Museum of New Zealand Te Papa Tongarewa holds eight landscape photographs by Barwell Studios.